lbryio/lbry.com/content/faq/how-to-publish.md

 ### How do I Publish content?

+1. Click the `Publish` button in the top right of the screen.
+![Select Choose File](https://spee.ch/1f7bfc865a9a7b9cd6cb026a8e31343703fd57f8/Publishing001.png)

 1. Under the `Content` section click `Choose File`.
-![Select Choose File](https://spee.ch/1f7bfc865a9a7b9cd6cb026a8e31343703fd57f8/Publishing001.png)
+![Select the Content to Upload](https://spee.ch/7e53708abaab90b89c1e410cb2c3983c79b6b550/Publishing002.png)

 2. On your local machine, select the content you would like to upload to LBRY.
 LBRY accepts any HTML5 format for streaming video, the full list can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats).
 This means a web optimized MP4 is the best format.
 Other file types can also be uploaded, but won't be streamable via the LBRY app.
-![Select the Content to Upload](https://spee.ch/7e53708abaab90b89c1e410cb2c3983c79b6b550/Publishing002.png)

 3. Enter a `Title`, `Thumbnail URL`, and `Description` for your content.
 The `Thumbnail URL` is a hyperlink to an image file which will serve as a preview for your content.
 It can be any image/GIF URL or you can even use [spee.ch](https://www.spee.ch) to host it.
 The default size is 800x450, but the app will scale up/down.
 ![Enter File Information](https://spee.ch/d857e3040629145e0f5d70693c02b8016a9d45e6/Publishing003.png)